distributedlife/notes-from-other-places/data/articles/kopi-oh.md

 ![Image of Kopi](http://farm3.staticflickr.com/2858/12067346486_dc00ba5545_b.jpg)

+> If you want your coffee cold it costs extra.
+Ice is an expensive commodity in the tropics.

 Like a cocktail it’s layered and presented well.
 But it’s very sweet.
 You can ask for it without sweetened condensed milk.
 This is Kopi-O. The O means without and it just means no white stuff, as you’ll still get a tablespoon of sugar in your coffee.
 Yes, a tablespoon.
 So, it still tastes like an incredibly sweet drink.
 If you ask for no sugar then you’ll get an argument about how it won’t taste very sweet.
 This isn’t a cake.
 It’s ok to skip the sugar.
 Eventually I get my Kopi without anything sweet it.

 Oh!
 That’s terrible.